-Farmington — Do the birds, plants and wetlands around the Great Salt Lake interest you?
-Would you like to learn more about them and then share what you learn with school kids?
+FARMINGTON — Do the birds, plants and wetlands around Great Salt Lake interest you?
+Would you like to learn more about them and then share what you learn with school kids and scout troops?

 If you answered yes, the Great Salt Lake Nature Center wants you as a volunteer naturalist.

-The center is part of the Farmington Bay Waterfowl Management Area west of Farmington.
+The center is just north of the Farmington Bay Waterfowl Management Area west of Farmington.

-"Our spring field trip season is coming up fast," says Justina Parsons-Bernstein, Great Salt Lake Nature Center director.
-"We're looking for people to help us run field trips, workshops and nature tours.
+"Our spring field trip season isn't that far away," says Diana Vos, Great Salt Lake Nature Center director.
+"We're looking for people to help us run field trips and nature tours.
 These activities happen during the day.
 They're a lot of fun."